-Gangs and Gang-Related Activities

-No student shall commit any act which furthers gangs or gang-related activities.
+Gangs and No student shall commit any act which furthers gangs or gang-related activities.
+A gang is any ongoing organization, association or group 4 Gangs and Gang-Related Activities No student shall commit any act which furthers gangs or gang-related activities.
 A gang is any ongoing organization, association or group of three or more persons, whether formal or informal, having as one of its primary activities the commission of criminal acts and having a common name or common identifying sign, colors or symbols.
 As used herein, the phrase "gang-related" shall mean any conduct engaged in by a student (1) on behalf of an identified gang (2) to perpetuate the existence of any identified gang or (3) to effect the common purpose and design of any identified gang.
-Conduct prohibited by this policy includes:

-- o Wearing possessing, using, distributing, displaying or selling any clothing, jewelry, emblems, badges, symbols, signs or other items with the intent to convey or promote membership or affiliation in any gang; - o Communicating either verbally or non-verbally (gestures, handshakes, slogans, drawings, etc.), with the intent to convey or promote membership or affiliation in a gang; - Tagging, or otherwise defacing school or personal property, with symbols or slogans intended to convey or promote membership or affiliation in any gang; - o Requiring payment of protection, insurance or otherwise intimidating or threatening any person related to gang activity; - o Inciting other students to intimidate or to act with physical violence upon any other person related to gang activity; - o Soliciting others for gang membership; and/or - o Committing any other illegal act or other violation of school district policies in connection with gang-related activity.
+Conduct prohibited by this policy includes: • Wearing possessing, using, distributing, displaying or selling any clothing, jewelry, emblems, badges, symbols, signs or other items with the intent to convey or promote membership or affiliation in any gang; • Communicating either verbally or non-verbally (gestures, handshakes, slogans, drawings, etc.), with the intent to convey or promote membership or affiliation in a gang; • Tagging, or otherwise defacing school or personal property, with symbols or slogans intended to convey or promote membership or affiliation in any gang; • Requiring payment of protection, insurance or otherwise intimidating or threatening any person related to gang activity; • Inciting other students to intimidate or to act with physical violence upon any other person related to gang activity; • Soliciting others for gang membership; and/or • Committing any other illegal act or other violation of school district policies in connection with gang-related activity.
 This rule shall be applied in a non-discriminatory manner based on the objective characteristics of the student's conduct in light of the surrounding circumstances.
 Clothing and other items described above may be confiscated by the principal.
 Before being suspended for a first offense of wearing gang-related attire, a student will receive an individualized warning and will be allowed to immediately change or remove the attire that is in violation of this rule.
 Principals shall also conduct an intervention with the student and student's parent to discuss the school's observations and concerns, provide an opportunity to respond, and offer information and other resources.
 Such intervention may also include the school resource officer and others as appropriate.